19hours/sg-statutes/Acts/Radiation Protection Act.md

 “conveyance” includes any vessel, train, vehicle, aircraft or other mode of transport;

-“Director-General” means the Director-General of Environmental Protection appointed under section 3(1) of the Environmental Pollution Control Act (Cap.
+“Director-General” means the Director-General of Environmental Protection appointed under section 3(1) of the Environmental Protection and Management Act (Cap.
 94A);

 “disposal”, in relation to waste, includes —